-The Roman Empire, the ancient empire, centered on the city of Rome.
-It was founded in 27 BC. after the fall of the Roman Republic.
+The Roman Empire, the ancient empire, was centred around the city of Rome.
+It was founded in 27 BC, after the fall of the Roman Republic.
 It continued to grow until 500 AD.

 The tactics and discipline of the Roman army made it possible for the Roman Empire to expand and survive.